kuldeepumale/EventFlow/README.md

   # Event Vendor Search App

   This is a code bundle for Event Vendor Search App.
-The original project is available at https://www.figma.com/design/sNs6A2drRl8HwvxbyNazEi/Event-Vendor-Search-App.

   ## Running the code